 The long-awaited CY 2021 Medicare Physician Fee Schedule Final Rule update is now here.
 Despite the disruptions of the Public Health Emergency COVID-19, participation in performance year 2019 was strong.
-Thus the 2021 Final Rule moved forward with finalizing a number of proposed changes, including a higher performance threshold for performance year 2021, anticipated changes in weight to the Quality and Cost performance categories of the Merit-based Incentive Payment System (MIPS), and the introduction of the APM Performance Pathways.
+Thus the 2021 Final Rule moved forward with finalizing a number of proposed changes, including a higher performance threshold for performance year 2021, anticipated changes in weight to the Quality and Cost performance categories of the Merit-based Incentive Payment System (MIPS), and the introduction of the APM Performance Pathway.
 Other expected initiatives, such as MIPS Value Pathways, the requirement for registries to build their own benchmarks for certain measures, and the sunsetting of the CMS Web Interface, have been pushed back to at least the 2022 performance year.

 MIPS Performance Threshold and Category Weights

 As expected, the MIPS performance threshold for 2021 will increase to 60 points, while the exceptional performance threshold will hold steady at 85 points.
 For most clinicians, the Quality weight will drop to 40%, while Cost correspondingly rises to 20%.
 The doubling of the Complex Patient Bonus was also finalized.
 Promoting Interoperability (PI) and Improvement Activities (IA) will remain at the same weights, as anticipated.
 Finally, Registries and QCDRs will not be required to build their own benchmarks for Quality measures without a benchmark for 2021.

 With the gradual increases of completion threshold for Quality (now at 70%), significant elimination of bonus points for PI, and the 2020 requirement for 50% of clinicians in a TIN participation for IA—there’s no getting around the need for comprehensive dedication to high, and indeed, nearly perfect performance across all performance categories for groups of 16 or more clinicians.
 While small, rural, or underserved practices may still take advantage of some program accommodations, there’s not much wiggle room left for any clinician or practice, no matter the size of the group, to score well in MIPS without excellent performance in each performance category.